-CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial and Why GFL is the Real Deal.
+CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 In the highly competitive youth soccer world in which many soccer trips are more glossy marketing than real opportunities, Eddie Lowen is the real deal — a man with amazing connections at the highest level and the ability to immerse American youths inside top Bundesliga clubs.